NGNT/treegen-pinegen/README.md

 - Frond colour mapping
   - Leaf voxels are now mapped to palette indices based on their fractional position along each frond (t01) so frond mid-lengths read darker and tips read lighter.
 This produces a natural dark band down the centre of fronds and a smooth outward-lightening gradient.

+- Complete birchgen rework:
+  - birch generator now builds tress in a new, more natural way
+  - low trunk thickness and leaf bundles at the end o branches are the main implementations

 ## Controls (implemented in the PyQt UI)

 Treegen sliders/controls and ranges: